Skip to main content

 Summer heat in Upstate NY can push your air conditioning system to its limits.
 While temperatures may not reach the extremes of southern states, the combination of heat and humidity creates a significant burden on cooling systems.
 The good news?
 Most AC breakdowns are preventable with proper maintenance and attention to early warning signs.

 Understanding these common issues and taking proactive steps can save you from sweltering through a heat wave while waiting for emergency repairs.
-Grasshopper Heating, Cooling & Plumbing has been helping Upstate NY homeowners maintain comfortable homes since 2016, and we’ve seen these problems time and again during peak summer months.
+Grasshopper Heating, Cooling, Plumbing & Electrical has been helping Upstate NY homeowners maintain comfortable homes since 2016, and we’ve seen these problems time and again during peak summer months.

 Dirty or Blocked Condenser Coils & Outdoor Units